Disney Parks

 Most Hidden Mickeys are subtle details in architecture around the parks or within a ride, but others are much more elaborate.
 There are some Hidden Mickeys around Walt Disney World that you will miss unless you’re taking a helicopter ride over the property!
 Back in the ‘80s, while Disney-MGM Studios was still being built, the company planned out the largest Hidden Mickey at the time, which could only be seen from a plane.
 Echo Lake makes up his right ear and the courtyard toward the Chinese Theater covers his eyes, nose and face.
 As the years have gone on, this park has undergone several transformations so the Hidden Mickey is less prominent, but the creative idea was always there from the beginning!

-More on Kait Around The Kingdom: Pineapple Paradise
+More on Kait Around The Kingdom: Five Out-Of-This-World Facts About Magic Kingdom's Space Mountain

 Mickey Has A Special Purpose on the “Crossroads of the World” Recreation